yfabureh/yfabureh.github.io/README.md

 The second is an excel file that I created in order to decode the categorical variables from numericals to strings that can be understood.
 The file contains multiple sheets for multiple different variable keys.

-Method: I used the Pandas Library in order to complete this project and also completed basic summary statistics and one history to complete the project
+Method: I used the Pandas Library in order to complete this project and also completed basic summary statistics and one histogram to complete the project

 **Conclusion**: I was successful in gathering the data I needed, creating a variable key for my data because it was not available to me, dealing with null values, and shaping and joining my different data files together.
 Thank you!